Nonparametric Regression with Adaptive Truncation via a Convex Hierarchical Penalty: Theoretical results

-In this section we investigate asymptotic properties of \hierbasisNS.
-In proving theoretical results about {\hierbasis}, we combine previously developed ideas from empirical process theory and metric entropy with a number of novel results about general convergence rates of sparse additive models, and the metric entropy of our hierarchical class.
+To investigate finite sample properties of our estimators, we combine previously developed ideas from empirical process theory and metric entropy with a number of novel results about convergence rates of sparse additive models, and the metric entropy of our hierarchical class.

-In particular, our new results in Section~\ref{sec:SimulationAdditive} allow one to establish convergence rates for a broad class of penalized sparse additive model estimators.
-Under a \emph{compatibility condition} on the component features, these rates match the minimax lower bound for estimation of sparse additive models under independent component functions, established previously by \cite{raskutti2009lower} --- see Corollary~\ref{thm:additiveFastRates}.
-Thus, our additive and sparse additive {\hierbasis} estimators are rate-optimal.
-On the other hand, with no assumptions on the component functions, we obtain rates that are the additive analog to assumption-free convergence rates for the Lasso~\citep{chatterjee2013assumptionless}; this is established in Theorem~\ref{thm:thm1}.
-To our knowledge, assumption-free convergence rates have not been previously derived out for sparse additive models.
+Our new results in Section~\ref{sec:additiveHierBasisConvergence} allow one to establish convergence rates for a broad class of penalized sparse additive model estimators.
+Under a {compatibility condition} on the features, these rates match the minimax lower bound for estimation of sparse additive models under independent component functions \citep{raskutti2009lower}.
+Thus, our sparse additive estimators are rate-optimal.
+With no such assumptions, in Theorem~\ref{thm:thm1} we obtain rates that are the additive analog to assumption-free convergence rates for the lasso~\citep{chatterjee2013assumptionless}.
+Such assumption-free convergence rates have not been previously derived for sparse additive models.

-Finally, we also calculate the entropy of our hierarchical class (with matching upper and lower bounds Lemma~\ref{lemma:upperBoundEntropy} and Lemma~\ref{lemma:lowerBoundEntropy}).
-These new results allows us to establish that our univariate and sparse additive estimators, \eqref{eqn::hierbasis} and \eqref{eqn::SparseAddhier}, are minimax rate-optimal within the hierarchical univariate and hierarchical sparse additive classes, respectively.
+Finally, key for our theoretical analyses is the entropy of our hierarchical class; we calculate these with matching upper and lower bounds in Lemmas~\ref{lemma:upperBoundEntropy} and \ref{lemma:lowerBoundEntropy}.
+These new results allows us to show that our univariate and sparse additive estimators, \eqref{eqn::hierbasis} and \eqref{eqn::SparseAddhier}, are minimax rate-optimal within the hierarchical univariate and hierarchical sparse additive classes, respectively.